JeffML/the_blog/content/posts/2020-07-31-is-it-time-for-a-universal-type-system.md

 A UTS schema does not define an implementation, it is purely conceptual.
 So an integer is just some whole number, and a string is a bunch of characters.
 It sketches out the kinds of data used in a domain.
 It brings to benefits: 1) as a concept, it doesn't get bogged down into implementation detail; 2) as a set of definitions, they can reasonably be represented in other languages.
 Those languages may introduce constraints, but that's another topic to address later.

 From here on I will use the term "dialect" instead of "language", as well as "subdialect" to mean a variation of a language.
-I acknowledge the following to be "fuzzy", and that's fine.
+I acknowledge the following ideas to be "fuzzy", and that's fine.
 This article is intended as a thought piece and not a detailed outline with all issues worked out in or even accounted for.

 <h3>Basic Components</h3>